-22 Proven Ways to Get Followers on Instagram
+22 Proven Ways to Get Instagram Followers

 A photo of the reception, for example, could potentially tag a DJ, cake baker, wedding planner, and wedding venue tagged all in the same photo.

-It’s good for all the businesses involved: each gets additional exposure, and leads to more discovery as brides-to-be search for vendors – chances are if someone is looking through Instagram for a wedding venue, they probably are looking for a photographer and a lot of other related vendors, too.
+It’s good for all the businesses involved: each gets additional exposure, and leads to more discovery as brides-to-be search for vendors – chances are if someone is looking through Instagram for a wedding venue, they are probably also looking for a photographer and a lot of other related vendors.

-If you can share the spotlight and tag others, do so – it’ll circle back to bring you more Instagram followers and leads, as well.
+It’ll circle back to bring you more Instagram followers and leads, as well.

-6. Complete & Optimize Your Instagram Bio
+6. Optimize Your Instagram Bio with Branded Hashtags & CTAs

 Your bio should be used to feature a call-to-action, branded hashtags, and a link, which is a big deal in the quest for new Instagram users.